Andrew Simpson, Bringing Passion to the AML World

 “I am passionate about everything I do, not just my job.
 If we were to play a simple card game right now you will see that passion emerge."

 “I look forward to competitive soccer games or a game of monopoly with my kids, as much as I look forward to speaking at a conference or pitching to a prospect.
 I love the excitement of winning.”

 It is that passion that has led Simpson to become a serial entrepreneur governed by strong business and personal philosophies.

 His personal philosophies permeate the business environment.
-In speaking with Simpson it is clear that he values people above everything else.
-All new employees are taken through the corporate values by Andrew personally.
+In speaking with Simpson, it is clear that he values people above everything else.
+Andrew takes all new employees through the corporate values personally.

 “With the right team we can do anything but with just one wrong person onboard we stand to lose everything.
 That’s why I am so fierce in my commitment to having the right people.”

-Now based in the Canadian capital of Ottawa, Simpson has more than 25 years experience in building companies in the technology space.
-He is often asked to speak or give his insights in areas such as data analytics and interrogation, forensics, Anti-Money Laundering, the Foreign Corrupt Practices Act (FCPA) and other compliance areas.
+Now based in the Canadian capital of Ottawa, Simpson has more than 25 years' experience in building companies in the technology space.
+He is often asked to speak or give his insights in areas such as data analytics and interrogation, forensics, Anti-Money Laundering (AML), the Foreign Corrupt Practices Act (FCPA) and other compliance areas.

 The Road to Alessa